GRAMSCI – LIVE @ ASB WATERFRONT THEATRE, AUCKLAND

 It was a night like no other.
 Literally, as Auckland was revelling in Post-Covid Level One status, it opened the gig scene wide open.
-Not even the impending preamble to this years General Election was going to dismiss the smile off those in attendance – it was a truly beautiful sight.
+Not even the impending preamble to this year’s General Election was going to dismiss the smile off those in attendance – it was a truly beautiful sight.

 WORDS BY WAL REID – PHOTOS BY PETER SWEETMAN

 Equally as beautiful was the bold media show synced together with the musical force majeure of Auckland band Gramsci.
-Under the gaze of mainstay founder Paul McLaney, Gramsci, his kind of personal sobriquet, he weaved his sonic genius to the audience, “Thank you, you’re so polite.”
+Under the gaze of mainstay founder Paul McLaney, Gramsci, his kind of personal sobriquet, weaved his sonic genius to the audience, “Thank you, you’re so polite.”
 And they were too.

-The exclamation of one punter shouting “Eruption”, a reference to Van Halen’s Eddie’s passing or the short intermittent bursts between songs from McLaney, had the crowd engaged from start to finish, as they meandered their way through their latest album Inheritance for it’s world premiere.
+The exclamation of one punter shouting “Eruption”, a reference to Van Halen’s Eddie’s passing or the short intermittent bursts between songs from McLaney, had the crowd engaged from start to finish, as they meandered their way through their latest album Inheritance for its world premiere.

-At times, I imagined Mark Hollis from English Post Punk band Talk Talk as McLaney singing.
-The influence of the 80s reminiscent in the guitar riffing and pentatonic soloing, the ambient acoustic setting as McLaney dumbed the mood down, was powerful in simplicity.
+At times, I imagined Mark Hollis from the English Post Punk band Talk Talk as McLaney singing.
+The influence of the 80s reminiscent of the guitar riffing and pentatonic soloing, the ambient acoustic setting as McLaney dumbed the mood down, was powerful in simplicity.
 Here we heard the muse behind the music, captivating.